taeckyung/BiTTA/README.md

 Given source models are available, you can run TTA via:

-    $. tta.sh                       #Run continual CIFAR10-C with BiTTA as default.
+    $ ./tta.sh                       #Run continual CIFAR10-C with BiTTA as default.

 You can specify which dataset and which method in the script file.

-Note that you must add `--active_binary` flag to enable TTA with binary feedback for TTA/active-TTA methods.
+Note that you must add `--enable_bitta` flag to enable TTA with binary feedback for TTA/active-TTA methods.

 ## Log